Weakly directed self-avoiding walks

 The equation of Lemma~\ref{lem:culm-h} is easily solved using the \emm kernel method, (see e.g.~\cite{hexacephale,bousquet-petkovsek-1,prodinger}).
 The \emm kernel, of the equation is the coefficient of $T(u)$, namely

 It vanishes when $u=U$ and $u=\bU:=1/U$, where $U$ is defined in the lemma.
 Since $T(u)$ is a polynomial in $u$, the series $T(U)$ and $T(\bU)$ are well-defined.
 Replacing $u$ by $U$ or $\bU$ in the functional equation cancels the left-hand side, and hence the right-hand side.
-One thus obtains two linear equations between $T(t)$ and $T(1/t)$, which involve the series $U$.
-Solving them gives in particular the value of $T(1/t)$, and thus of $\PB^{(k)}(t)$ (thanks to~\eqref{C-W-h}).
-This provides the second expression of $\PB^{(k)}(t)$ given in the lemma.
-The other results easily follow, using elementary arguments about linear recurrence relations and rational \gfs. \end{proof}
+One thus obtains two linear equations between $T(t)$ and $T(1/t)$:

+Solving this system gives in particular the value of $T(1/t)$, and thus of $\PB^{(k)}(t)$ (thanks to~\eqref{C-W-h}).
+This provides the second expression of $\PB^{(k)}(t)$ given in Proposition~\ref{prop:culm-h}.
+The other results easily follow, using standard connections between linear recurrence relations, their solutions, and rational \gfs~\cite[Thm.~4.1.1]{stanley-vol1}. \end{proof}